Keith Brymer Jones

-Keith Brymer Jones (born 3 June 1965) is a British potter and ceramic designer who produces homeware with retro lettering and punk motifs.
+Keith Brymer Jones is a British potter and ceramic designer who produces homeware with retro lettering and punk motifs.
 He is an expert judge on Channel 4 television programme The Great Pottery Throw Down.

 Early life

 Brymer Jones was born in Finchley, London.
 He describes his father as a "very, very sporty" tennis player.
-His mother was an alcoholic who died at age 55 in 1992.
-At eighteen months old, Brymer Jones developed a serious case of gastroenteritis.
+His mother was an alcoholic who died at the age of 55 in 1992.

-Brymer Jones has dyslexia, something he was not diagnosed with as a child, meaning teachers often ridiculed him.
+Brymer Jones has dyslexia, something he was not diagnosed with as a child, and he recalls teachers often ridiculing him.
 At the age of 11, Brymer Jones made his first pottery object – an owl – in his art class in secondary school.
 It was then that he knew he wanted to be a potter.
-He claims his pottery was liked by his art teacher, Mr Mortman, and it was one of the first times a teacher complimented his work.
+He has said appreciation for his work by his art teacher, Mr Mortman, was one of the first times a teacher complimented his work.
+Brymer Jones also studied many forms of dance, including ballet, Highland, tap, and Scottish country dance from 3 until 18.